mandirex/GlaDOS-Pi/README.md

 # GlaDOS-PI
 A very simple console based os for the Raspberry PI
-We are trying to build an OS for the Raspberry PI from scratch

 ### Goals:
 * Create a working operating system (os) for use on the Raspberry Pi (a very small computer)